 The Birthday Offering is one of Presbyterian Women’s two offerings.
 Received in the spring each year, it gives women a tangible way to celebrate the blessings in their lives.
-The Birthday Offering funds up to five projects each year, in amounts of $100,000 to $300,000 each.
-The recipients are selected before the offering is received, so grant amounts depend on the gifts received.
+The Birthday Offering funds up to five projects each year, in amounts of $75,000 to $150,000 each.

 Birthday Offering Resources

-Promotional materials are mailed to each congregation, attn: PW/Women’s Group, in January.
+Promotional materials are mailed to Presbyterian Women leaders in February each year.

 Applying for a Birthday Offering Grant

 Grant requests come from a variety of national and international sources, such as PC(USA) governing bodies, health agencies, overseas churches, ecumenical councils, community groups, educational institutions, and church-related groups.

 Please note: The COVID-19 pandemic has not affected the Birthday Offering application process.
 The deadline for submission remains May 15, and materials should be sent to the PW offices in Louisville, KY, as directed in the application packet.

 Projects must meet the criteria outlined in the grant application.

 Learn about giving to the Birthday Offering or applying for a Birthday Offering grant by contacting Cheri Harper.